-• An overall level of service D (LOS D) or higher should be maintained at signalized and unsignalized intersections during the a.m. and p.m. peak hours of operation.
+An overall level of service D (LOS D) or higher should be maintained at signalized and unsignalized intersections during the a.m. and p.m. peak hours of operation.
 For intersections on principal arterial streets however, the principal arterial through traffic movements should maintain as close to a level of service C (LOS C) as possible or higher during a.m. and p.m.

-• The desired level of service may be achieved by increasing street and intersection capacity and/or reducing vehicular traffic demand.
+- peak hours of operation.
+Within urban areas, issues of transportation performance (LOS) may need to be balanced with issues of urban design, development, or redevelopment, land use functionality and physical and environmental constraints. - The desired level of service may be achieved by increasing street and intersection capacity and/or reducing vehicular traffic demand.